kc-howe/ValidArgumentChecker/README.md

 `=` - if and only if

+## Commands
+`help` Prints help page.
+`show-table` Prints an abbreviated truth table for the previous argument.
+`show-tree` Prints the syntax tree for the previous argument.
+`quit` Ends the program.

 ## Notes
  - Operator precedence is as shown above
  - Operators of equal precedence are read from left to right.